adarista012/adarista012/README.md

 - 🔭 I’m working on growing my career.
 - 🌱 I’m learning more about AR.
-- 👯 I’m looking to collaborate on AR and Healthcare
+- 👯 I’m looking to collaborate on AR, Healthcare and Fintechs
 <div align='left'>
   <h3>🤓 Languages, Frameworks and tools</h3>
   <div>